nasa/astrobee_android/gs_examples/sci_cam_image/readme.md

 # Android Science Camera Image (sci_cam_image)

-This is a guest science android application that takes full-resolution pictures with the science camera.
+This is a Guest Science Android application that takes full-resolution pictures with the science camera.

 The pictures are published on the `/hw/cam_sci/compressed` topic via